naoshibaikyu/wilyswarriors/CR_S1_PIEASS_ACT2.md

 [All the police bots on the left side of the ship aims their gun at Magma Man]

 Magma: Arr, ye ain't going to steal my ship and get my treasure!
-That's one thing for certain! [aims both of his
+That's one thing for certain! [aims both of his arm cannon at the police bots]

 Police Bot 2: Uhhh...